aseichter2007/ClipboardConqueror/readme.md

-2. Clipboardd Conqueror reqires [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/) or a Kobold United model host to be running in order to funcion.
+2. Clipboardd Conqueror reqires [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/), a kobold compatible API, or an [openAI compatible APT](https://lmstudio.ai/) to function.
+Or both! or just an openAI key.
+Or all three!

     For macOS get KoboldAi or anything that hosts a kobold united compatible endpoint for tavern, etc. //Notes below for linux and mac, thank Herro.